Modeling Deontic Modal Logic in ASP: Resolving Other Paradoxes of Deontic Logic

 3. If a person kills gently, then the person kills, i.e., $kill\_gently \rightarrow kill$

-Suppose, that Smith kills Jones.
+Suppose that Smith kills Jones.
 Then he ought to kill him gently.
-But, by the axiom NEC, Smith ought to kill Jones, which contradicts the first obligation, that Smith ought not to kill Jones.
+But, by the OB-RM theorem of standard deontic logic $((p\rightarrow q) \rightarrow (\textrm{OB} p \rightarrow \textrm{OB} q))$, Smith ought to kill Jones, which contradicts the first obligation, that Smith ought not to kill Jones.
 These 3 statements can be encoded as: \scasp{kill}

 With this encoding, in any possible world where \code{kill} is true, \code{kill_gently} will also be true.
 So it is not possible for Smith to kill, without killing gently.
 Additionally, the above theory admits possible worlds where \code{-kill} holds.